 “Dynamism and drama... evidently born to be a conductor.”
 Peter Bloch/La Razón (NYC)

 Welcome to Musical Reflections.
-It's great to have the opportunity
+I appreciate the opportunity to share

 WOLFGANG AMADEUS MOZART "Mozart's Letters, Mozart's Life"